Mac OS X USB Stick

 Installation:

-Then select and start the stick.
+Then select the stick and start.

 Then select the desired language.

-Description Downgrade/Clean Install (Attention all data will be deleted)
+Description Downgrade/Clean Install (attention all data will be deleted)

 Select Disk Utility from the menu.

-In Disk Utility, click on "View " in the top left corner and set it to "Show all devices" .
+In the disk utility, click on “View” at the top left and set it to “Show all devices” .

 Select the hard drive/SSD - not the partitions!

-Once the hard drive is erased, exit Disk Utility.
+If the hard drive is erased, exit Disk Utility.

 Finally confirm the installation.